 3. Keeping Your Coop Clean and Tidy

 This is arguably the most important consideration when choosing a roost’s location.
-Chickens do most of their pooping while asleep, and you don’t want them to soil anything.
+Chickens do most of their pooping while on the roost, and you don’t want them to soil anything.

 As far as your flock is concerned, the space directly beneath perching roosts is always the bathroom.
-For this reason, you don’t want to leave feeders and waterers under the roosts; otherwise, the birds will soil them.
-You don’t want to install roosts above nesting boxes unless the boxes have lids.
+For this reason, you don’t want to leave feeders, waterers, or nesting boxes under the roosts.
+Also, you will need to clean this area more often.

-Note: If you are installing nesting boxes on the same side as the roosts, the roosts should be positioned higher than the nesting boxes.
+Note: it is best to install nesting boxes away from the roosts.
 Otherwise, your birds may be tempted to sleep in the nesting boxes, leading to poop-covered eggs.

 If you plan to break the roosting bars into smaller sections to save on space, make sure not to stack any roosts directly over another.
-Instead, spread the roosting sections in a stepladder orientation, making it easy for the chicken to climb, giving each bird a clear shot from above to the floor below.
+Instead, spread the roosting sections in a stepladder (in a 1-foot back and 1-foot up pattern) orientation, making it easy for the chicken to climb, giving each bird a clear shot from above to the floor below.

 There are a few ways to make cleanup manageable, especially under the roost, where much manure will accumulate every night.